dualeoo/FindActivationDateOfPhoneNumber/README.md

 ### Time

-The whole alogrithm takes O(n) in terms of time.
+The whole algorithm takes O(n) in terms of time.
 The two key steps of the program is FindLastActivationDate.initialize_phone_numbers and FindLastActivationDate.run.
-As these two run sequentially and each takes O(n), the whole algorithm time complexity is O(n)
+As these two run sequentially and each takes O(n), the whole algorithm time complexity is O(n).
+Please refer to comment throughout the code for detailed proof of these two statements:
+- Time complexity of FindLastActivationDate.initialize_phone_numbers is O(n)
+- Time complexity of FindLastActivationDate.run is O(n)

 ### Space

 The whole algorithm takes O(n) in terms of space.
 FindLastActivationDate.initialize_phone_numbers allocates O(n) memory while
-FindLastActivationDate.run does not allocate any.
+FindLastActivationDate.run allocates O(c).
 Therefore, the whole algorithm space complexity is O(n).

 ### Data structure processing time